We’ve been checking-in with jazz artists and musicians throughout the South to see how their lockdown experience has been.

 A lot of our creative energy has been focused on several regular livestreams which we have kept going throughout lockdown.
 The main project of ours at the moment is the Echoes and Edges Open Collab: a livestream where we create improvised musical worlds around spoken word performances sent in by poets from all over the world.
 We listen to their poem once or twice to get an idea of the theme and then create music live on stream using our bespoke live-looping setup, responding to the words and turning the pieces into musical poetry collaborations.
 It has been perpetually fresh and exciting and has kept us creative and collaborative in a time where we would not otherwise have had many opportunities to work so closely with people.
 You can check out some of these collaborations over on our YouTube channel or even submit your poetry here.

-Our next Stay at Home Soundtrack will be by singer-songwriter Rue and published on Wednesday 22 April.
+Our next ‘Catching Up With…’ is with John Law, and will be posted on 12th August.
 Follow the series on our social media and hear about it directly when you sign up to our mailing list.